 What Defines a Common Law Relationship in Saskatchewan?

-In Saskatchewan, a common law relationship is defined as a domestic partnership where two individuals live together in a conjugal relationship and have done so for a continuous period of at least two years.
-This can also include couples who have a child together and are living in a relationship of some permanence.
-There may also be other unique situations wherein a couple is deemed as common law, despite not having lived together continuously for two years.
-If you feel you are in a common law relationship but have not lived with the other person continuously for two years and are not parents together, consider discussing your situation with a lawyer for further and more specific legal analysis.
-Unlike married couples, common law partners do not automatically have the same legal rights and responsibilities.
-However, when it comes to separation, the law does provide certain protections and mechanisms to help ensure fair outcomes.
+In Saskatchewan, a common law relationship is where two people are or have been cohabiting with each other as spouses continuously for a period of not less than two years.
+There may also be other unique situations wherein a couple is deemed as common law as a result of other factors not limited to how long they have lived together.
+If you are unsure if you are in a common law relationship consider discussing your situation with a lawyer for further and more specific legal analysis.
+Though common law spouses have the same legal rights and responsibilities as married spouses a separation may be more complicated if the parties have different perspectives on the nature of the relationship.
+When it comes to separation, the law does provide certain protections and mechanisms to help ensure fair outcomes whether one is in a common law relationship or married.

 Legal Rights of Common Law Partners

-While common law partners are not married, they do have rights under Saskatchewan law.
-These rights are primarily concerned with property division, financial support, and co-parenting.
-The Family Property Act in Saskatchewan addresses the division of property for common law couples.
-It can be quite similar to what it is for married couples, but there are important distinctions:
+While common law spouses are not married, they do still have rights under Saskatchewan law.
+These rights relate to property division, financial support, and parenting.
+The Family Property Act in Saskatchewan addresses the division of property between spouses.

 1. Property Division in Common Law Separations